AMACB/picoCTF-2019-writeups/problems/zero_to_hero/README.md

 In one sentence, this exploit is tcache poison triggered by a poison null byte to gain arbitrary write.

 As the first step always is, we begin by reversing the binary with ghidra.
-The reversed code can be found in [zero_to_hero.cc](zero_to_hero.cc).
+The reversed code can be found in [zero_to_hero.c](zero_to_hero.c).

 Before continuing, we note that there is a hidden ``win()`` function that is referenced nowhere else in the program.
 It simply prints out the flag from the file ``flag.txt``.